nanocubeai/nanocube/README.md

 The more point query you run, the more you benefit from NanoCube.

 ### Benchmark - NanoCube vs. Others
-The following table shows the duration for a single point query on the `car_prices_us` dataset (available on [kaggle.com](https://www.kaggle.com)) containing 16x columns and 558,837x rows.
+The following table shows the duration for 1000x point queries on the `car_prices_us` dataset (available on [kaggle.com](https://www.kaggle.com)) containing 16x columns and 558,837x rows.
 The query is highly selective, filtering on 4 dimensions `(model='Optima', trim='LX', make='Kia', body='Sedan')` and
 aggregating column `mmr`.
 The factor is the speedup of NanoCube vs. the respective technology.